Single-path Bit Sharing for Automatic Loss-aware Model Compression: Experiments

-\jing{To evaluate the efficiency of the proposed method, we also compare the search cost of different methods and report the results in Table~\ref{table:results_on_CIFAR_100}.
-From the results, the search cost of the proposed \methodshortname is much smaller than the state-of-the-art methods.
+\jing{To evaluate the efficiency of the proposed method, we also compare the search cost of different methods.
+From Table~\ref{table:results_on_CIFAR_100}, the search cost of the proposed \methodshortname is much smaller than the state-of-the-art methods.
 For example, for ResNet-20, the search cost of \methodshortname is 2.8$\times$ lower than DNAS while the search cost of \methodshortname for ResNet-56 is nearly 5.1$\times$ lower than DNAS.
-Compared with \methodshortname-Q, \methodshortname only introduces a small amount of overhead.
-To be specific, for ResNet-56, \methodshortname only introduces 0.2 GPU hour compared with \methodshortname-Q. These results show the superior efficiency of \methodshortname.}
+Compared with \methodshortname-Q, \methodshortname only introduces a small amount of overhead (\eg, 0.2 GPU hour for ResNet-56).
+These results show the superior efficiency of \methodshortname-Q and \methodshortname.}